Hotel Europejski Art Collection

 A private gallery or studio visit may be organised for you by the Art Collection Manager.

 Private visit to the Zachęta National Art Gallery

 Zachęta National Art Gallery is the oldest and the most important public gallery dedicated to modern and contemporary art in Warsaw.
 By special request, an exclusive, private visit can be arranged to the historic building of Zachęta.

 To arrange a tour or visit, please contact the Art Collection Manager in advance.

 Guests are invited to explore the hotel’s remarkable history in four Memory Rooms.
 Discreetly located on two floors of the hotel, each Memory Room has a different theme and its own exhibition of replicas, photographs and memorabilia.

-Each of the rooms has a different theme and its own exhibition of art and photographs, including a display that reflects the time before the hotel and its foundation; the hotel and its art; social life in the Europejski during the glamorous 1920s; and the 1930s Europejski, under Orbis.
+Each display reflects a different facet of the hotel’s history: the time before the hotel and its foundation; the hotel and its art; social life in the Europejski during the interwar period; the 1960s Europejski, under state-owned enterprise Orbis.